 Background

 The Level Concept was developed in UNECE IWG A-LCA to reflect the different motivations and goals to tackle a vehicle LCA.
 The importance of LCA has grown considerably in recent years and the number and type of use cases for LCA expanded as a result.
 The Level Concept also takes into account the increasing demand for LCA results based on primary data.
-By transparently addressing these new forms of vehicle LCAs and their input data variation, the Level Concept helps to ensure a consistent application of the vehicle LCA method and the appropriate selection of a product system model for an intended application.
+By transparently addressing these new forms of vehicle LCAs and their input data variation, the Level Concept helps to ensure a consistent application of the vehicle LCA method and the appropriate selection of a product system model for an intended application and scope.